Estimated reading time: 4 mins

 My fear, and yours, is understandable.
 We don’t want the important aspects of our lives negatively impacted, just because the latest version is available.

 But soon enough, after several updates, we become behind the curve and the technology promises so much that we’re not taking advantage of.
-We can choose to overcome the fear and get with the program.
+There are lots of resources on consumer goods (e.g. https://buyersimpact.co.uk/) we can draw upon.
+Eventually, we have to overcome the fear and get with the program.

 The only way we can do this is to take the leap.